velten-group/velten-group.github.io/research/index.md

 {% capture text %}
 ## Causal inference & gene regulation
 The ability to combine molecular read-outs with targeted or non-targeted interventions opens up new opportunities to gain insights into regulatory mechanisms of key biological processes.
-We apply causal modelling and statistical invariance principles in order to pinpoint causal mechanisms on the molecular level and reveal common principles across biological contexts.
-A particular focus is the development of methods for CRISPR-based intervention studies with molecular read-outs.
+We develop new approaches for causal modelling and use of statistical invariance principles in order to pinpoint causal mechanisms on the molecular level and reveal common principles across biological contexts.

 {:.center}
 {% endcapture %}